Animal Husbandry

 • Animal husbandry efforts help conserve and maintain the diverse livestock breeds, ensuring their survival for future generations.

-• Livestock, particularly drought-resistant breeds like the Kankrej and Deoni cattle, play a critical role in drought-prone regions.
+• Livestock, particularly drought-resistant breeds like the Kankrej and Deoni cattle, play a critical role in ensuring stable income, increased productivity and reduced losses in drought-prone regions.

 What is Animal Husbandry: Its Importance, Types and Benefits पर अक्सर पूछे जाने वाले प्रश्न